ptrblck/prog_gans_pytorch_inference/README.md

 To try the latent space interpolation, use `latent_interp.py`.
 All output images will be saved in `./interp`.

+You can chose between the "gaussian interpolation" introduced in the original paper and the "slerp interpolation" introduced by Tom White in his paper [Sampling Generative Networks](https://arxiv.org/abs/1609.04468v3) using the `--type` argument.

+Use `--filter` to change the gaussian filter size for the gaussian interpolation and `--interp` for the interpolation steps for the slerp interpolation.

-The following flags are defined:
+The following arguments are defined:

   * `--weights` - path to pretrained PyTorch state dict
   * `--output` - Directory for storing interpolated images
   * `--batch_size` - batch size for `DataLoader`
   * `--num_workers` - number of workers for `DataLoader`
+  * `--type` {gauss, slerp} - interpolation type
-  * `--nb_latents` - number of frames to generate
+  * `--nb_latents` - number of latent vectors to generate
-  * `--filter` - gaussian filter length for interpolating latent space
+  * `--filter` - gaussian filter length for interpolating latent space (gauss interpolation)
+  * `--interp` - interpolation length between each latent vector (slerp interpolation)
   * `--seed` - random seed for numpy and PyTorch
   * `--cuda` - use GPU

+The total number of generated frames depends on the used interpolation technique.

+For gaussian interpolation the number of generated frames equals `nb_latents`, while the slerp interpolation generates `nb_latents * interp` frames.

 Example interpolation:

 ![Example interpolation](https://raw.githubusercontent.com/ptrblck/prog_gans_pytorch_inference/master/example_interp.gif)

+### Live latent space interpolation
+A live demo of the latent space interpolation using PyGame can be seen in `pygame_interp_demo.py`.

+Use the `--size` argument to change the output window size.

+The following arguments are defined:

+  * `--weights` - path to pretrained PyTorch state dict
+  * `--num_workers` - number of workers for `DataLoader`
+  * `--type` {gauss, slerp} - interpolation type
+  * `--nb_latents` - number of latent vectors to generate
+  * `--filter` - gaussian filter length for interpolating latent space (gauss interpolation)
+  * `--interp` - interpolation length between each latent vector (slerp interpolation)
+  * `--size` - PyGame window size
+  * `--seed` - random seed for numpy and PyTorch
+  * `--cuda` - use GPU

 ### Transferring weights
 The pretrained lasagne weights can be transferred to a PyTorch state dict using `transfer_weights.py`.